-"The objectives of the archaeological watching brief and programme of work are to contribute to knowledge of the history and archaeology of the Faversham area and record and investigate remains of archaeological significance that may be exposed as a result of excavations in connection with the development site clearance and construction" (KCC 2015).
+"The objectives of the archaeological watching brief are to contribute to the knowledge of the development of the Roman villa and estate and to record and investigate remains of archaeological significance that may be exposed as a result of excavations in connection with the groundworks" (KCC 2015).

 - 4.2.
-The ground works were to strip the topsoil, and excavate the foundation trenches (Plates 2-4). - 4.3.
+The ground works were to excavate the foundation and service trenches (Plates 2-4). - 4.3.
 A full programme of proposed works by the contractor were made available to SWAT Archaeology before the on-site monitoring took place.